hofstadter-io/cuetorials.com/content/go-api/basics/context.md

 weight: 5
 ---

+{{<lead>}}
 Working with CUE from Go starts with `cue.Context`.
-Values are built and code compiled using this context.
+Code is compiled and values are built using a context.
+You will see the basic methods for `cue.Context` here and later pages will increase the sophistication.
+{{</lead>}}

-When working with multiple values, they should come from the same runtime.
+_When working with multiple values, they should come from the same runtime.
-_Note, this requirement will be removed in a future version._
+This requirement will be removed in a future version._

-We will show you some basic ways to work with `cue.Context` here and gradually increase the complexity in the following pages and `go-api` sections.

 ### Compiling with Context

-The simplest program to print a CUE value.
+This is the simplest program to print a CUE value.
-This will even print minimal error messages.
+It will print the first error message if you have one.

 {{< codePane2
 	file1="code/go-api/basics/context/context.go" lang1="go" title1="context.go"